pantheon-systems/documentation/source/_docs/maintain-custom-upstream.md

 ## Test and Release Pantheon Core Updates

-1. Within your local clone of your Custom Upstream repository, add Pantheon's Upstream as a [remote](https://git-scm.com/docs/git-remote){.external} if you haven't done so already:
+1. From your local clone of your Custom Upstream repository, add Pantheon's Upstream as a [remote](https://git-scm.com/docs/git-remote){.external} if you haven't done so already:

     <!-- Nav tabs -->
     <ul class="nav nav-tabs" role="tablist">